laurenhemara/laurenhemara.github.io/content/publication/jayaraman-lps-2020/index.md

   *P. syringae* and *P. viridiflava* isolates displayed a phylogenetic history incongruent with core gene phylogeny but correlates with previously reported tailocin sensitivity, suggesting a functional relationship between LPS structure and tailocin susceptibility.
+summary: The TET operon determines the variability of LPS profiles in Psa, which is in turn correlated with tailocin susceptibility.
 tags:
 - Pseudomonas syringae pv. actinidiae
 - Pseudomonas syringae pv. actinidifoliorum